 We understand the serious nature of real estate transactions and attempt to take reasonable actions to provide value and protect our clients.
 A part of many real estate transactions are contingencies limiting the time available for follow up inspections, repair work, or further inquiries.
 We are not responsible for any investigations that are not completed prior to the end of the contingency period.

 The following definitions of comment descriptions represent this inspection report:

 Inspected: The item was visually observed and appears to be functioning as intended.

 Not Inspected: The item was not inspected(reason for non-inspection should be noted).

 Not Present: The item was not found or is not present.

-Action Items: The item should be monitored and repair/replacement should be considered.
-(Includes definitions, helpful tips, recommended upgrades, conditions requiring repair due to normal wear, and conditions that have not significantly affected usability or function - but may if left unattended).
+Comments: The item should be monitored and repair/replacement should be considered(includes definitions, helpful tips, recommended upgrades, conditions requiring repair due to normal wear, and conditions that have not significantly affected usability or function - but may if left unattended).